adscorp100/mdhomecarebuild/src/content/blog/how-to-become-disability-support-worker-australia.md

 ## What Does a Disability Support Worker Do?

 Disability support workers provide practical assistance and support to people with physical, intellectual, or psychosocial disabilities.
+It's a role distinct from a [Support Coordinator](/blog/support-worker-vs-support-coordinator), who focuses on planning and coordinating services.
 Key responsibilities include:

 **Personal Care Support:**
 - Assistance with bathing, dressing, and grooming